-- Focus on triggers that are specific to the crisis or crises being addressed (do not include triggers for irritation or minor difficulties) - Clarify triggers, get specific. ("Being told 'no" -> "Being told I can't go out with my friends when there is an important event"; "Homework" -> "A major long-term project is due, I am way behind and at risk of not passing.") - When kids/parents are having difficulty identifying triggers/warning signs, you can help them by exploring exactly what led up to the most recent crisis/crises.
+- Focus on triggers that are specific to suicidal crises (do not include triggers for irritation or minor difficulties) - Clarify triggers, get specific. ("Being told 'no" -> "Being told I can't go out with my friends when there is an important event"; "Homework" -> "A major long-term project is due, I am way behind and at risk of not passing.") - When kids/parents are having difficulty identifying triggers/warning signs, you can help them by exploring exactly what led up to the most recent crisis/crises.